Do marijuana patients have to worry about their medicine going bad, or does marijuana stay usable forever?

 The goal is to keep your medical marijuana away from light and heat, the factors that cause THC to degrade into CBN.
 The best way to do this is to store your cannabis in small, light-proof, air-tight containers, which you can easily find on Amazon or other online retailers for $20 or less.

 Here is a good example of what you want to look for.
 Notice how the jar is tinted brown, which helps block out light.
-Do not simply buy plastic Tupperware, which is clear and does nothing to keep light out.
+Do not simply buy plastic containers, which are clear and do nothing to keep light out.

 Keep the lids tightly sealed at all times, and be sure to store the jars somewhere cool and dry, like the back of a closet or food pantry.
 You should avoid storing your Cannabis in the fridge or freezer, because this can cause condensation to form, potentially leading to the growth of pathogens.
 You always want to avoid allowing moisture to develop in, on, or around your medication.